Mailing AddressSouth Carolina Equestrian

 Like head coach Boo Major, Western coach Ruth Sorrel is a Gamecock alum, and was a former-student athlete at the University of South Carolina.
 Sorrel graduated from the Darla Moore School of Business in 2000.

 From 1998-2000, Sorrel was a member of the equestrian team, serving as team captain during the 1999-2000 season.
 During her student-athlete career, she earned two SEC Academic Achievement awards and was a member of the Dean's list.
 She finished seventh at the IHSA Championship in 2000 in the AQHA Trophy Class.

-Under Sorrel's guidance, current Gamecock Johnna Letchworth has garnered back-to-back All-America selections while boasting the best individual Horsemanship record since the 2010-2011 season.
+Under Sorrel's guidance, current Gamecock Johnna Letchworth has garnered three straight NCEA All-America selections while boasting the best individual Horsemanship record since the 2010-2011 season.
 Sorrel has also had five of her Western riders qualify for the National Reining Horse Derby.

 As the team's Western coach, Sorrel is the primary coach for both the Horsemanship and Reining squads.

-Cory Burkarth is currently in his fourth year as the Media Relations contact for the equestrian team.
-A 2009 graduate of South Carolina, Burkarth is responsible for maintaining the team's website on GamecocksOnline.com, along with writing all press releases and game recap stories.
+Rob Walden is currently in his first year as the Media Relations contact for the equestrian team and his second year at South Carolina.
+A 2008 graduate of Newberry College in Newberry, S.C., Rob is responsible for maintaining the team's website on GamecocksOnline.com, along with writing all press releases and game recap stories.

-Burkarth travels with the team to most of its away meets, as the Gamecocks are the only team in the country to provide Live Scoring at both home and away shows.
+Rob travels with the team to most of its away meets, as the Gamecocks are the only team in the country to provide Live Scoring at both home and away competitions.

 Outside of his equestrian duties, Rob is the primary contact for the Gamecock track & field program and also works with the South Carolina football team.